Connecting Nutrition to Medicine

 Chronic disease can change the dietary needs of the body at the cellular level.
 Common drug therapies do not address the distinct nutritional requirements of chronic conditions, only managing the symptoms of a disease.
 Medical foods help fill the gaps that drug therapies do not address, by providing the cells of the body with the fuel needed to meet the increased nutritional demands of chronic disease.

-Medical foods have been recommended by physicians and dietitians throughout the United States for over a decade to help patients safely manage chronic conditions like pain, inflammation, obesity, hypertension, sleep and cognitive disorders.
+Medical foods have been recommended by physicians and dietitians throughout the United States for over a decade to help patients safely manage chronic conditions like pain, inflammation, obesity, sleep and cognitive disorders.

 - Manufactured in the United States in a cGMP Facility